-Housing Opportunities Made Equal of Virginia (HOME) is a HUD-certified non-profit housing counseling agency that helps fight housing discrimination.
+Housing Opportunities Made Equal of Virginia (HOME) is a HUD-approved non-profit housing counseling agency that helps fight housing discrimination.
 We can help you if you feel you were denied housing based on your sexual orientation or gender identity.
 You can click contact us below for more help.

 Sexual Orientation: It is illegal to discriminate against a person for their actual or perceived heterosexuality, bisexuality, homosexuality.
 This includes discrimination due to someone’s physical appearance, mannerisms, the partner they are with, or any self-identifying symbols or flags.

 Gender identity: It is illegal to discriminate against someone for their gender-related identity, appearance, or other gender-related characteristics of an individual, with or without regard to the individual’s designated sex at birth.
 This includes discrimination due to someone’s gender non-conforming appearance, their apparent gender not matching their legal identification (drivers license), or any self-identifying symbols or flags.

 In 2020, sexual orientation and gender identity became two new protected classes covered by Virginia fair housing laws.
 Members of the LGBT+ population are now protected from housing discrimination.